Application Deadline for 2018 has passed, please consult with the department on next application availability.

 - Master of Arts in Education with a Concentration in Special Education (36 hours) is a program structured around three components: Special Education area (12 credit hours), emphasis area (12 credit hours), and Capstone Project (1-6 credit hours) requirement.
 The Capstone Project choices are a field project, thesis or comprehensive examination.

-Persons applying for a CONECTADO Scholarship:
+Eligibility Requirements for CONECTADO Scholarship:

 - Must be a United States citizen;